bciancio/ProjectToHeroku/README.md

   The pom.xml file is where you need to setup dependencies.
   You can generate them all/most of them with intelliJ.

-2. Check to see if we broke the project (run main method)
+2. Check to see if we broke the project (run main method) - This step might be repeated if errors match/similiar
   * If you get something like this  ```Error:(73, 49) java: diamond operator is not supported in -source 1.5(use -source 7 or     higher to enable diamond operator)```   [Source](https://madjavaenterprise2015.slack.com/files/mcalabro/F0EBBAJJH/screen_shot_2015-11-11_at_5.58.52_pm.png)

     1. Navigate: Project Structure > Modules >